 Marriott points are almost certainly less valuable than Chase Ultimate Rewards points.
 Marriott points tend to be valued in the $0.005 to $0.001 range.
 Compare that to Chase Ultimate Rewards points that, if you have a sapphire reserve (big assumption as it costs $450/yr, but many of us do), must be worth at least $0.015.
 For simple math, let’s call Marriott points worth $.0075 each.
 That means that they are worth about half as much as Ultimate Reward Points.
 So for general spend, Chase Unlimited Card which gives 1.5 points per dollar (or a 2.25% return) beats all of the Marriott Cards which range from 0.75% to 1.50% for general spend.
 For Dining, the Chase Sapphire Reserve at 3.0 points per dollar (or a 4.5% return) beats all Marriott cards, the best of which give 4x on dining (3.0% return).
 For non-Marriott travel, the Chase Sapphire Reserve at 3.0 points per dollar (or a 4.5% return) beats all Marriott cards, the best of which give 2x on non-marriott travel (1.5% return).
 The only real time to use the Marriott card over an Ultimate rewards card is at a Marriott, where the annual fee Marriott cards give a 5x (3.75%) plus elite night credits or 6x (4.50%) return.
 If you don’t have a Sapphire Reserve, than the Marriott cards are clearly the way to go for big spending at Marriott hotels.

-Currently I am a Marriott Lifetime Platinum with the legacy Premier Visa (5x on Marriotts with an elite night per $3k) and the legacy Bonvoy Amex (6x on Marriotts).
+Currently I am a Marriott Bonvoy Lifetime Platinum with the legacy Premier Visa (5x on Marriotts with an elite night per $3k) and the legacy Bonvoy Amex (6x on Marriotts).
 Unless I plan to hit 75 nights ($180k / 60 additional nights), the Premier has no value to me.
-The Bonvoy Amex is kind of a wash for me with the Sapphire Reserve so probably not worth the annual fee, though it may be my longest held card so not sure I want to give it up either.
+The Bonvoy Amex is kind of a wash for me with the Sapphire Reserve so really just paying the annual fee to get the free 35k point room.
 Feel free to give me your advice in the comment section below.

 |Bonvoy V||Bold||Boundless||Business V||Business A||Premier||Premier+ B||Ritz||Brilliant||Bonvoy A|